t0mg/esp32-minitv/README.md

 ### SD Card Mode

-If a FAT32 formatted SD card containing `.avi` files is detected at boot, the device will automatically start playing them in alphabetical order.
+If a FAT32 formatted SD card containing `.avi` and/or `.jpg` files is detected at boot, the device will automatically start playing them in alphabetical order (if there are both videos and pictures, the videos will play first, then the images).
 You can use the button to control the playback:

-- **Single Press:** Play/Pause the video.
+- **Single Press:** Play/Pause the video/slideshow.
-- **Double Press:** Play the next video file on the SD card.
+- **Double Press:** Play the next file on the SD card.

 In SD Card mode, WiFi is disabled to save battery.